• Home

 Your mise en place is set!
 A.k.a. you have everything prepped and measured out to easily assemble the recipe!

 Step 3: Assembly - Take the tater tots out of the oven and place on a serving platter to leave on sheet pan.
-Nestle the cheese curds all over.
-Drizzle warm gravy over the top.
+Drizzle half the gravy, then nestle the cheese curds all over.
+Drizzle more warm gravy over the top.
 Then top with tomato and all the onions.

 This is the ultimate comfort food appetizer.